hi-names-nat/acmougda/README.md

 with the usage of the Vulkan renderer.
 This repository contains an example project that is a great springboard for learning about the Vulkan renderer, or attempting to make a small educational project within it.
 This is not set up to create large projects.
-If you would like to do that, your first step should be replacing GLFW with SDL.
+If you would like to do that, your first step should be replacing GLFW with SDL2.

 # Install
 Currently, I have the ability set-up both a Windows and Linux executable.